WHAT IS THE MINIMUM WAGE IN FLORIDA?

 LOAN OFFICERS

-Since a loan officer’s primary job duty is selling loans from inside an office, they should be classified as non-exempt and be translated as eligible for overtime pay, but many are not.
-They are considered salaried and misclassified as exempt.
-If you fit two definitions, you may be eligible for compensation.
+Since a loan officer’s primary job duty is selling loans from inside an office, they may be eligible for overtime pay depending on how they are classified and paid.
+If you fit more than one definition, you may be eligible for compensation.

 UNDERWRITERS

 Like loan officers, mortgage underwriters are often incorrectly misclassified.
-Mortgage underwriters are not exempt from overtime pay because of the “administrative exemption”.
+Some underwriters are not exempt from overtime pay simply because an employer labels them administrative employees.
 If you are an underwriter who is not being paid overtime for hours worked above forty per week, you may have an unpaid overtime claim.

 Some employees in this industry believe they are not eligible for overtime because they signed an agreement with their employer, agreeing to a set salary and commission structure.
 You cannot sign away your right to overtime pay.
 Even if you have been reclassified to reflect your eligibility, you may still be owed back compensation.